cvong1001/3420ISQAAssignment1/UseCases.md

 Main Success Scenario: Manager will be able to modify policy documents for developer to view.

-Failed End Conditions: Manager is unable to modify policy documents that he/she recieves.
+Failed End Conditions: Manager is unable to modify policy documents that he/she receives.

 Trigger: Manager is able to receive policy documents to review and modify.